txels/ep/README.md

 e.g. a virtual environment in Python, local npm install etc. `ep` will manage the creation of this isolated environment for you.

+You can always delete installed dependencies for a fresh initial state:

+    ep clear

 ### A defined way to run your project